eldoy/weblang/docs/SPEC.md

 # Pipes disappear, only piped value is set and get
 # Setter is only used when extension returns value
 # Create if it doesn't exist, overwrite if exists
-# Expand must expand inside objects as well
+# Expand expands inside objects as well

-# Enhancements:
-# Support literal '$' with \$?
-# More default pipes?
-Better pipes? (support arrays and objects)
-# More default functions? (log)
-# Error handling, display name of function that failed?
-# Error function passed to extension?
-Same for log?

 # Set string
 $hello: somestring